Northern line extension

 This protocol is required by Southwark as part of our approval to build and operate the Northern line extension.
 You can comment on the method we propose on Southwark's planning application portal.

-Four consider more local issues specific to work sites and tunnelling along the route:
+The meetings consider local issues specific to work sites and tunnelling along the route:

 The NLE works will cause some ground movement which may affect some properties close to the work sites and above the running tunnel routes.
 Properties in these areas are shown within the blue line on the drawing below.